Outsmarting Cancer 2026

 Hormones and Cancer

-Kendall Nettles, Ph.D., is an expert on hormones and cancer.
-He studies the structure of hormone receptors to invent safer medications for patients with hormone sensitive cancers including prostate cancer and breast cancer.
+Patrick Griffin, Ph.D., is an expert on hormones, nuclear receptors and cancer.
+He studies the structure of hormone receptors and their impact on gene programs to invent safer medications for patients.

 Food is medicine